Stable rules create freedom to improve

 - Evidence before release: no candidate reaches user-visible traffic without current independent evaluation and a rollback target.

-FUNCTION invariant_gate(candidate, context)
+FUNCTION breeding_invariant_check(candidate, context)

 checks <- [